M66B/NetGuard/FAQ.md

 NetGuard requires at least Android 5.0, so it is not available in the Google Play™ store app for devices running older Android versions.

 Some devices have an Android version with a bug in the services NetGuard depends upon.
-These devices are blacklisted for the Google Play™ store app.
+These devices are blacklisted in the Google Play™ store app.
 Read about them in the [compatibility section](https://github.com/M66B/NetGuard#compatibility).

 <a name="FAQ19"></a>
 **(19) Why does aplication XYZ still have internet access?**